XioGamez/comp484-project1/README.md

 - wbr wasn't able to use
   Purpose: tells browser where it's allowed to break a long word or URL if it doesn't fit.
 Doesn't force the break, but provides "hint" for line wrapping
   This prevents having to scroll horizontally or have overflow on small screens.
-  It imporves readability for long names, book titles, or URLs.
+  It improves readability for long names, book titles, or URLs.
   Keeps layout neat.

   On any single page I didn't see the need to use it and didn't feel like throwing it in without purpose.
 There aren't and long words or URLs in my website that would need it.